100 Year Commemorative Event

 to create a meaningful commemorative event.
 Details will be shared as they become available.
 If you are planning to attend this event from out of town, book your accommodations

-In October 2015, Regional Council passed a motion to have a commemorative emblem developed for use as a visual identity and recognition of the projects surrounding the 100th anniversary.
-The emblem will reflect the municipality’s commitment to the significance of this commemoration and will be featured at special events, projects and official communications in the year leading up to and during 2017.
-The new emblem will be revealed in December 2016.
+The commemorative emblem has been developed for use as a visual identity and recognition of the projects surrounding the 100th anniversary.
+The emblem reflects the municipality’s commitment to the significance of this commemoration and will be featured at special events, projects and official communications in the year leading up to and during 2017.

 On Tuesday, December 6, the service was held at the Bell Tower in Fort Needham Memorial Park.